oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 In oneTBB, there has never been an API that allows users to block worker threads within the arena.
 This design choice was made to preserve the composability of the application.<br>
-Since oneTBB is a dynamic runtime based on task stealing, threads migrate from one arena to another while they have tasks to execute.<br>
 Before PR#1352, workers moved to the thread pool to sleep once there were no arenas with active demand.
-However, PR#1352 introduced a delayed leave behavior to the library that results in blocking threads for an `implementation-defined` duration inside an arena if there is no active demand arcoss all arenas.
-This change significantly improved performance for various application on high thread count systems.<br>
+However, PR#1352 introduced a delayed leave behavior to the library that results in blocking threads for an _implementation-defined_ duration inside an arena if there is no active demand arcoss all arenas.
+This change significantly improved performance for various applications on high thread count systems.<br>
 The main idea is that usually, after one parallel computation ends, another will start after some time.
-The delayed leave behavior is a heuristic to utilize this, covering most cases within `implementation-defined` duration.
+The delayed leave behavior is a heuristic to utilize this, covering most cases within _implementation-defined_ duration.

 However, the new behavior is not the perfect match for all the scenarios:
 * The heuristic of delayed leave is unsuitable for the tasks that are submitted